 “I was talking with the director of the music video, Leslie Alejandro — she's amazing.
 Visually, she can create such beautiful images.
 I said to her that I wanted a period piece idea in the beginning to go along with ‘Gold.’
 Then we all collectively came up with the idea of having a ‘50s commercial, in the beginning, which really sets the tone for the rest of the video.
 We thought that skin whitening was such an eye-opening and interesting topic to include in there.
 But I wanted the rest of the video to really just have beautiful visuals and projector images that show my home movies.”

 I'm really in love with my heritage.
-And I think that when other people of color listen to the song, they could really relate to sometimes being boxed into a stereotype.
+And I think that when other people of colour listen to the song, they could really relate to sometimes being boxed into a stereotype.
 This song is really about breaking through that.

 Ella Jay Basco

 Why did you decide what to include your personal home videos?